Kelly Maxwell (softball)

-Kelly Maxwell (born April 11, 2000) is an American former college softball pitcher for Oklahoma State and Oklahoma and member of the United States women's national softball team.
+Kelly McCall Maxwell (born April 11, 2000) is an American professional softball pitcher for the Portland Cascade of the Athletes Unlimited Softball League (AUSL) and member of the United States women's national softball team.
+She played college softball at Oklahoma State and Oklahoma.

-High School career
+High school career

 Maxwell attended Clear Springs High School in League City, Texas where she lettered in softball all four years.
 She was named the Clear Springs' MVP in 2015, 2016 and 2018.
 She missed her junior season due to injury.
 She returned in her senior season and was named to the NFCA High School All-Region team and named the 2018 Galveston County Player of the Year.